 I am a principal investigator at Aithyra in Vienna, Austria.
 Aithyra is a new research institute at the intersection of machine learning and life sciences led by Michael Bronstein and funded by the Boehringer Ingelheim Foundation.
 If you’re interested in PhD, Postdoc, or Visiting researcher positions please feel free to reach out via email!
-PhD applications for fall 2026 will open soon.

 Previously, I was briefly an assistant professor at Duke University.
 Before that I did my postdoc with Yoshua Bengio working on efficient machine learning algorithms with applications to cell and molecular biology at Mila in Montreal.
 I completed my PhD in the computer science department at Yale University in 2021 where I was advised by Smita Krishnaswamy.
 My dissertation can be found here.
 My research interests are in generative modeling, deep learning, and optimal transport.
 I’m working on applying ideas from generative modeling, causal discovery, optimal transport, and graph signal processing to understand how cells develop and respond to changing conditions.
 I’m also interested in generative models for protein design and cofounded Dreamfold to work on these problems.